 Serving the Union Members of the Bakery and Confectionery Industry

-The Bakery and Confectionery Union and Industry International Pension Fund is one of the largest Union pension funds in terms of assets.
-Monthly pension benefits are now mailed or electronically sent to more than 52,000 pensioners residing in every state.
-The monthly benefits paid total in excess of $42 million.
+Pension Fund The Bakery and Confectionery Union and Industry International Pension Fund is one of the largest Union pension funds in terms of assets.
+Monthly pension benefits are now mailed or electronically sent to more than 58,000 pensioners residing in every state.
+The monthly benefits paid total in excess of $50 million.
 An average of 225 new pensioners are added to the rolls every month.

 Q: I am planning my retirement, how can I find out what my benefit will be?
 A: To find out what you may be eligible to receive from the Fund, you must file a pension evaluation request.
 Upon receipt of the evaluation request the Fund will verify your employment history and send you a print out which shows your pension credit and the monthly pension amount based on the options offered by the Fund, you may be eligible to receive at different ages.